Saudi Arabias Ambassador Wants To Utilize Pakistans Cricket Experience - UrduPoint

 The meeting discussed in detail cooperation, sharing of experiences in different fields of sports, the potentials of both countries in sports and its utilization.

-The minister expressed her gratitude to the ambassador for visiting her ministry and said that she believed in sports diplomacy and Pakistan has got a lot of youth bulge in sports.
+The minister expressed gratitude to the ambassador for visiting her ministry and said that she believed in sports diplomacy and Pakistan had got a lot of youth bulge in sports.